Marouan-git/BBC_news_classification/README.md

 - A user-provided news article is classified by an algorithm.
 - Another algorithm searches for similar articles within the same category, providing a ranked list based on their similarity to the user's article.

-This notebook focuses on developing the first component of the system: a model for classifying BBC news articles.

 The dataset employed is the publicly available [BBC News Classification](https://kaggle.com/competitions/learn-ai-bbc), comprising 2225 articles across 5 categories: **business**, **entertainment**, **politics**, **sport**, and **tech**.

 ## Installation of Dependencies